afia25/Machine-Learning-Based-Diabetes-Prediction-and-Doctor-Appointment-System/README.md

 ### Find Doctor
 In this page, all the doctor records are fetched from the Add_doctor model and displayed on the webpage.
 The list of doctors is fetched and shown using render(request, 'user/all_doctor.html', context).
 <p align="center"><img src="./img/patient/find_doc.png" alt="App Screenshot" style="height:440px; width:auto;"></p>

 ### Book Doctor's Appointment
 In this form, request.method=="POST" checks whether the form is submitted by the user.
 TakeAppointmentForm takes the user’s input and take_appointment_form.is_valid() checks if the given data is valid or not.
 If it is valid, the form data is saved and the page made_appointment.html is displayed, otherwise the same form page take_appointment.html is reloaded.
 <p align="center"><img src="./img/patient/take_doctors_appointment.png" alt="App Screenshot" style="height:430px; width:auto;"></p>

 ### Test Diabetes
+In this page, when the user submits the form, request.method=='POST' is used to check whether the data is coming from the submitted form.
+The system reads the diabetes dataset using pd.read_csv() and divides the dataset into training and testing parts.
+Then a LogisticRegression() model is used and trained using the training data from csv file.
+The user input values are taken from the form, converted into float type, saved into the Diabetes_info table, and then passed to the trained model as test data for prediction.
+Finally, based on the prediction result (Positive or Negative), the output is displayed on the webpage using render(request, 'user/test.html', {"res": result}).
 <p align="center"><img src="./img/patient/test_diabetes1.png" alt="App Screenshot" style="height:335px; width:auto;"></p>

 ### Doctor Page